DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 Meeting Notes.md

 - So, you would see tutorials you've already seen, and you would have to recollect journal entries you've already collected.
 - Now, your progress is saved between play sessions.
 - If you ever want to reset your save data, open the console (during play mode) and type `Av.SaveGame.ClearPersistent`
+- Then exit play mode and start a new play session.

 ### Armory Props
 - We got a whole new set of armory props from the environmental artists.